Stress changes lives, your's could be one of them!

-Because there are many ways to help people with distress (stress), you'll naturally want to know which is the best for you; won't you?
-Well, I can tell you from experience, as a client myself and as a therapist, now, that one of the most effective ways is by using hypnotherapy and here's why!
+Because there are many ways to help people in distress (stress), you'll naturally want to know which is the best for you; won't you?
+Well, I can tell you from experience, as a client myself and as a therapist now, that one of the most effective ways is by using hypnotherapy and here's why!

 Stress is perhaps, the most pervasive feeling of the modern-day lifestyle and yet, it is as old as life itself.
-Primarily stress is the brains response to sensory stimuli, (anything that is, or perceived as, dangerous or life-threatening), that occurs nonconsciously, i.e. outside of our conscious awareness.
-In addition to this sensory stimulation, memory records the narrative of these types of events, this simply means the sensory stimulus has a quick and dirty shortcut to the desired or undesired outcome; meaning, it happens lightning fast!
-However, just to confuse things a little, the 'feelings' we associate with stress, are something else entirely because they are actually a part of several separate brain systems and, collectively, these are fairly unique to humans.
-For us, this means that it is actually possible to be (dis)stressed without having any conscious awareness of it and often, that also means that we are unaware of the specific causes of our distress.
-This lack of conscious awareness can affect our behaviour in ways which may allow us to believe that others are the source of our problems (if it wasn't for you syndrome) when in reality, they may just be responding to what they see as our dysfunctional behaviour!
+Primarily stress is the brains response to sensory stimuli, (anything that is, or perceived as, dangerous or life-threatening), this occurs naturally and nonconsciously, i.e. outside of your conscious awareness.
+In addition to this sensory stimulation, memory records the narrative of these types of events, this simply means the sensory stimulus has a fast and effective shortcut to the desired or undesired outcome; meaning, it happens lightning fast!
+However, just to confuse things a little, the feelings that we associate with being stressed are something else entirely because they are actually a part of several separate brain systems working together and independently.
+Collectively the awareness of the subjective experience of fear is fairly unique to humans.
+For us, this means it is actually possible to be (dis)stressed without having any conscious awareness of it and often, that also means that we are unaware of the specific causes of our distress.
+This lack of conscious awareness can affect our behaviour in ways which may allow us to believe that others are the source of our problems (if it wasn't for you syndrome), when in reality, they may just be responding to what they see as our dysfunctional behaviour!
 Overreacting to events or responding in ways that are out of context or too severe, i.e. above and beyond what would be deemed a reasonable response etc. are also characteristic traits of a chronically stressed person.
 As is tardiness, making more mistakes than normal, poor judgments, bad decisions or irrational emotional responses etc.

 Some examples of modern life stressors are: